Open-Attestation/documentation-website/website/docs/developer/open-attestation.md

 wrappedDocuments = wrapDocuments([document, { ...document, id: "different id" }], { version: "open-attestation/3.0" }); // will ensure document is valid regarding open-attestation 3.0 schema
 console.log(wrappedDocuments);
 ```

+> Note:
+> Though `wrapDocument` and `wrapDocuments` are both identical but there is a slight difference.
+>
+> - wrapDocuments returns an array and not an object.
+> - Each element in the array is a wrapped document corresponding to the one provided as input.
+> - Each element has the same merkleRoot.
+> - Each element has a different targetHash.
+> - Similar to wrapDocument, every time you run wrapDocuments, it will create different hashes (in front of every fields in the data object), targetHash and merkleRoot.

 ### Sign a document